 The Celtics are on the cusp of being a force in the Eastern Conference for years to come, but in order for this puzzle to work, Isaiah Thomas has to be swapped for a more versatile guard.
 Just as Mark Jackson brought the Warriors to a certain point of recognition as a coach, Isaiah Thomas has done the same for the Celtics as a player.
 Now, it’s time for Danny Ainge to amicably part ways and look toward progression, or else Thomas falls into the Monta Ellis role during the time when the Warriors made their transition (to Curry).

 Remember, the Celtics held their own in a few of last year’s playoff games against the Cavaliers without Thomas on the floor.
-Players looked to work together in the absence of Thomas to create a more balanced scoring attack.
+Players worked together in the absence of Thomas to create a more balanced scoring attack.
 This is the style of play that will take Boston to the next level, one that the Golden State Warriors have already embraced — next man up mentality.

 Should the Celtics piece this thing together properly, and LeBron bolts for greener pastures next year as expected, they’ll sit atop the East for years to come barring the already-in-play ascension of the Philadelphia 76ers.
 Boston fans have a lot to look forward to, now it’s up to Ainge to do his best Bob Myers impersonation.